AndreasOpedal/cilsg/submission/README.md

 ## Notebooks

 Notebooks are meant to give the user a better understanding of the code implemented in `src/`.
 Their goal is to provide the mathematical background, clarify the code, and creating plots to better illustrate how the algorithm learns the weights.
 Notebooks are not meant however to train the full model or to perform cross-validation, as it would be quite time-consuming.
-The exception to this rule is the notebook for the autoencoder.
+The exception to this rule is the notebook for the auto-encoder.